4ian/GDevelop/newIDE/README-extensions.md

 ##### How to create an asynchronous function

 You can make an asynchronous action by making your function return an instance of an AsyncTask (don't forget to also declare your function as async!).
-You can make an `AsyncTask` yourself by extending the `gdjs.AsyncTask` abstract base class, or, if you are using JavaScript async functions/promises, by instanciating a new `gdjs.PromiseTask` with your promise as argument.
+You can make an `AsyncTask` yourself by extending the `gdjs.AsyncTask` abstract base class, or, if you are using JavaScript async functions/promises, by instantiating a new `gdjs.PromiseTask` with your promise as argument.

 #### How to create a behavior by extending `gdjs.RuntimeBehavior`